lreis2415/SEIMS/doc/en/get_started/data_preparation.md

 Lookup tables, including crop, fertilizer, tillage, lanuse, soil, and urban, are adopted from SWAT and predefined in `SEIMS\seims\preprocess\database`.
 Parameters specific to study areas can be appended to these lookup tables or prepared in separate files in `SEIMS\data\youwuzhen\data_prepare\lookup`.
 The details of the most common used lookup tables are as follows.
 ## Soil properties
 Soil properties include physical properties and chemical properties.
-The fields and descriptions are shown in Table 6.
+The fields and descriptions are shown in [Tab.
+Soil Lookup](@ref tab_soil_lookup).
 The optional parameters can be omitted.
 Note that the `SEQN` and `NAME` may not be consistent with soil types (`SOILCODE`), so that to represent heterogeneity of the same soil type according to different landcover or topographic positions.
 However, the `SEQN` **MUST** be consistent with the values in soil map, i.e., `ywzsoil30m.tif`.
-The soil properties of multiple layers are concatenated with En dash (‘-’) as described in Section 2:2.1.2.
+The soil properties of multiple layers are concatenated with En dash (`-`) as described in [here](@ref dataprep_basic_plaintest).

-Table 6 Fields and description in lookup table of soil properties
+\anchor tab_soil_lookup **Tab.
+Fields and description in lookup table of soil properties**

 |      Field name     |      Datatype     |      Unit     |      Description     |
 |---|---|---|---|